rahfel/tauPLA/README.md

 ## Quality control of single-nucleus data <a name="qc"></a>

-Ensuring data quality is critical for downstream analysis and biological interpretation.
 For this study, stringent quality control (QC) measures were applied to single-nucleus RNA-seq data to filter out low-quality nuclei and technical artifacts.
 The steps used to carry out QC can be found here:

 ## Differential Expression Analysis <a name="dea"></a>